Certora/Documentation/docs/prover/checking/sanity.md

 Since every `uint` satisfies the assertion, the assertion is tautological, which may indicate an error in the specification.

 The tautology check will add a node per `assert` or `satisfy` statement to each rule.
-The nodes are named with the prefix `assert_not_tautological_` followed by a numerical ID.
+The nodes are named with the prefix `assert_not_tautological_<ID>`.
 For example, the rule report for the above `tautology` rule will look like this:

 ![Screenshot of assert tautology subrule](tautology_subrule.png)